play icon for videos

 Which Methods Are Used in Impact Evaluation?

-• Theory-Based Approaches: Tools like Theory of Change and Contribution Analysis map pathways of change, combining evidence with stakeholder perspectives.
+• Theory-Based Approaches: Frameworks like Theory of Change (ToC) or Contribution Analysis map pathways of change but often stall in consultant-driven processes.

 Why Is Continuous Feedback Essential?

-Traditional evaluations collect feedback once a year, producing static snapshots.
+Legacy evaluations collect data once a year, producing static snapshots.
 By the time results are shared, the window to act has closed.
-Continuous feedback loops—enabled by AI—allow managers to pivot within days instead of months.

 Before: Static Evaluations